 The 529 Plan (formally a Qualified Tuition Program under IRC Section 529) has existed since 1996.
 It is designed for education savings.
 Any individual can open a 529 for any beneficiary - there are no age limits, no income limits, and no citizenship requirements beyond having a valid SSN or TIN.

 Contributions are made with after-tax dollars (no federal deduction), but New Jersey offers a state income tax deduction of up to $10,000 per year for taxpayers with gross income of $200,000 or less.
 Growth is tax-deferred, and qualified distributions for education expenses are 100% tax-free at both the federal and state level.
-Qualified expenses include tuition, room and board, books, computers, and up to $10,000 per year for K-12 tuition.
+Qualified expenses include tuition, room and board, books, computers, and - thanks to the OBBBA expansion effective 2026 - up to $20,000 per year for K-12 tuition (doubled from the prior $10,000 limit) plus a substantially expanded list of qualified K-12 expenses including curriculum materials, tutoring, dual-enrollment fees, and standardized testing costs.

 The parent (or account owner) retains full control of the account indefinitely.
 There is no age at which control transfers to the beneficiary.
 The beneficiary can be changed to any qualifying family member at any time.
 There are no required minimum distributions.